elsa-lab/training-noodles/examples/file_transfer/README.md

 noodles clean examples/file_transfer/clean.yml
 ```

-Note that it would hang if there are no uploaded scripts on servers (e.g., If you haven't *run* the `spec.yml`) because it would keep finding the scripts on servers due to `find_experiment` requirement in `spec.yml`.
+Note that it would hang if there are no uploaded scripts on servers (e.g., If you haven't *run* the `spec.yml`) because it would keep finding the scripts on servers due to `find_experiment` requirement in the spec.